keenanhi/keenanhi.github.io/blog/lets-get-theoretical/_posts/2016-06-20-Writing-With-Mixing-In-Mind.md

 <p class="blog-img-caption">"Sorry Grandma, rain check on the puzzles...
 I have to write music"</p>

 Now we have a song that will practically mix itself!
-We've created our own puzzle pieces by partitioning our keyboard to different players, and it's fairly straightforward to see how we'll approach recording and mixing this song!
-Perhaps a condenser microphone to capture more high frequency harmonics on the guitar, some saturation on the vocals to fill up the mids even more... who knows!
-Once you've written a song this way, mixing and recording become easier, because you have a pre-defined frequency region for each instrument, dictated by the part itself.
+We've created our own puzzle pieces by partitioning our keyboard to different players, and it's fairly straightforward to see how we'll approach recording and mixing this song.
+Here are some examples of things I could do now (key word *could!*):

+* Record vocals with a dynamic microphone, since we want to emphasize the low-mids rather than compete with the guitar by using a condenser microphone
+* Record the guitar with our amp EQ'd with low amounts of bass, and perhaps a little more than average amount of treble
+* Add some high-passed, bright reverb to the track to fill in the high end of the song

-You can also easily keep writing and recording new parts if the song needs more beefing up, by adding more supporting players, such as some subtle piano chords, guitar doubling, or harmony vocals.
+Etc, etc, etc. Once you've written a song this way, mixing and recording become easier, because you have a pre-defined frequency region for each instrument to use as a jumping off point.
+You can also easily keep writing and recording new parts if the song needs more beefing up, by adding more supporting players, such as some subtle piano chords, guitar doubling, or harmony vocals where appropriate.

 This is a rather extreme example of partitioning the keyboard while writing; there's nothing to stop you from writing [three bass parts](https://www.youtube.com/watch?v=Zi_XLOBDo_Y) in a song, for example, but it's certainly rare!
 Even in these extreme examples, however, you find that the two overlapping instruments work *together* and don't fight each other.